- Kate Newby

 Just this morning, talking with Newby, we express our excitement for her return.
-We talk about the time in between, away from here, what will emerge in this time, what will drop away.
-Already ideas are in motion for works, writing, and events for when Newby is here and when she is elsewhere.
+We talk about the time in between, away from here, what will emerge during this time, what will drop away.
+Already ideas are in motion for imaginary works, writing, and events for when Newby is here and when she is elsewhere.

 Kate Newby (Born 1979 in Auckland, New Zealand) lives and works in Brooklyn, New York.
 In 2012 she was awarded the renowned Walter’s Prize.
 Newby graduated with a Doctor of Fine Arts (2015) from the University of Auckland’s Elam School of Fine Arts.